pagopa/io-react-native-cieid/README.md

 });
 ```

-And to add the appropriate code for deep linking in you `AppDelegate.m` file:
+And to add the appropriate code for deep linking in your `AppDelegate.m` file:

 ```objc
 // https://reactnative.dev/docs/linking#open-links-and-deep-links-universal-links